-The data in the below charts on US strikes in Pakistan, Yemen and Somalia, has been obtained from press reports from the respective local outlets, US military reports, wire reports (AFP, Reuters, etc.), as well as independent reporting from FDD’s Long War Journal.
+The data in the following timelines and maps on US strikes in Yemen, Somalia, Pakistan, and Libya has been obtained from press reports from the respective local outlets, US military reports, wire reports (AFP, Reuters, etc.), as well as independent reporting from FDD’s Long War Journal.
 Given groups’ control of the areas where strikes occur (Taliban in Pakistan, AQAP in Yemen, Shabaab in Somalia) and a dearth of reporting in those areas, the exact numbers for casualties are difficult to determine.
 The numbers below are estimates based on this reporting.

 US airstrikes in Yemen

 Since 2002, the US has been conducting a covert and now overt program to target and kill al Qaeda commanders based in Yemen.
 Note: the numbers for 2017 are an estimate.
 US CENTRAL Command has stopped issuing statements that noted individual strikes, and instead has given an estimate of “more than 100 strikes” as of September 2017.

 US airstrikes in Somalia